hernaski/Domain-Driven-Design-Solution/README.md

 - [x] Avoid *Data Annotations* in your entities, use Fluent API.
 Use *Annotations* in ViewModels, if necessary;
 - [x] Imagine that you are going to delete the Presentation project and build a new Angular project.
 Always develop so that the other layers are independent of the presentation.

-# Tools and frameworks used:
+## Tools and frameworks used:
 - Visual Studio 2019 (16.8.4)
 - .NET 5 and Entity Framework Core 5
 - Swagger
 - Sample mdf database

 Enjoy :+1:
+:smiley: